 It happened.
 Three times.
 By three different people.
 Stranger Danger was not my story, and this realisation is what struck me the hardest.
 These were all people I knew and trusted and that didn’t matter.
 What was more shocking is that I’m 98% sure that two of these three people had little to no idea that what they did was wrong, let alone a crime.

-[For clarity – since I am doing this blog – I will not speak of the first incident (which also happened to be the most traumatic and damaging), the second I was forcefully groped in public and the third I was pinned to a bed and held against my will.]
+[For clarity – since I am doing this blog – I will not speak of the first incident (which also happened to be the most traumatic and damaging), the second I was held down and forcefully groped in public and the third I was pinned to a bed and held against my will…for nearly an hour]

 It’s time we start having conferences for rape prevention specifically designed for men.
 It should be just decent behaviour to know not to invade someone’s intimate space unless you’re invited, everybody should know that.
 But when we are constantly being bombarded with sex-this and sex-that, something is bound to stick the wrong way.
 Now, don’t misunderstand me, in NO WAY am I excusing what these men/boys did, I’m simply saying there is a huge piece of the puzzle that we are missing and are refusing to acknowledge.